55UP130 60Hz Smart LED TV

 The only differences are with the remotes – the UP130 models come with the “enhanced” remote control (more on this later), while the other models have a basic remote.
 There are some slight differences in styling as well.

 When I first saw the UP130, I thought wow!
 This is a very nice-looking TV.

-Viewing the TV from the side reveals a reasonably thin side profile (namely the top portion of panel) which adds to its overall slender design.
+Viewing the TV from the side reveals a reasonably thin side profile (namely the top portion of the panel) which adds to its overall slender design.